GIANT FERRIS WHEEL OF VIENNA

 The Third Man and the 100 Year Amusement Ride

-It has been a Vienna landmark for over 100 years, built in 1897 on the grounds of an amusement park on the outskirts of Vienna to celebrate the Golden Jubilee of Emperor Francis Joseph I. Vienna’s Giant Ferris Wheel, the Wiener Reisenrad, was for the longest time the world’s largest riding wheel, not designed by Ferris, but by the English engineer Walter B. Basset, who had built other wheels in Blackpool and London.
-The giant wheel in Vienna with it great views of the city was made a world famous landmark of infamy when the character of Harry Lime played by Orson Wells in the movie “The Third Man” justified his villainy for marketing a counterfeit polio vaccine in postwar ravaged Vienna by pointing to tiny figures of people far below and asked “would you really care if one of those dots just stopped moving?”…
+It has been a Vienna landmark for over 100 years, built in 1897 on the grounds of an amusement park on the city outskirts to celebrate the Golden Jubilee of Emperor Franz Joseph I. Vienna’s Giant Ferris Wheel, the Wiener Reisenrad, was for the longest time the world’s largest riding wheel, not designed by Ferris, but by the English engineer Walter B. Basset, who had built other wheels in Blackpool and London.
+The giant wheel in Vienna, with its great views of the city, was made a world famous landmark of infamy when the character of Harry Lime played by Orson Wells in the movie “The Third Man” justified his villainy for marketing a counterfeit polio vaccine in postwar ravaged Vienna by pointing to tiny figures of people far below, and asking “would you really care if one of those dots just stopped moving?”…

 The Giant Wheel in Vienna is located at the entrance of the Prater, the play park of amusement rides now just two subway stops from Vienna’s old town tram ring.
 The Prater was first opened as a leisure park for the people of Vienna on the former Imperial hunting grounds of the emperor in 1766.
-Before that it had been a soggy flood plane of the Danube River where the Polish Cavalry came to Vienna’s aide in turning the Turks away from Vienna in the 1600s.
-The Prater became the sight of the Worlds Fair of 1898 and a model city of Venice was built complete with canals, and the Prater became known as “Venice in Vienna” with an early roller coaster ride through a mountain long before Disneyland' Matterhorn.
-Two world wars took their toll on the Prater, rather but the Giant Ferris Wheel survived.
-Most of the original cabins of the wheel were burned in bombing and fires, with the current cabins built in 1947.
-The wheel now turns with only 15 cabins instead of the 30 it was designed for.
+Before that it had been a soggy flood plain of the Danube River, where in the 1600s the Polish Cavalry came to Vienna’s aide in turning the Turks away from Vienna's gates.
+The Prater became the site of the World's Fair of 1898, where a model city of Venice was built, complete with canals, and the Prater became known as “Venice in Vienna”, featuring an early roller-coaster ride through a mountain long before Disneyland's Matterhorn.
+Two world wars took their toll on the Prater Park, but the Giant Ferris Wheel survived.
+Most of the original cabins of the wheel were burned in the bombing and fires, with the current cabins built in 1947.
+The wheel now turns with only 15 cabins, instead of the 30 of its original design.
 The cabins can hold about 20 people standing.
-Six of the cabins have been furnished in luxurious style for outing rental, birthdays, romantic dinners, marriage proposals or children’s parties.
+Six of the cabins have been furnished in luxurious style for outing rental: birthdays, romantic dinners, marriage proposals or children’s parties.

 The Third Man